adriendupuis/exercise-cleaner/README.md

 ./exercise-cleaner.phar --version;
 ```

-Note: When a release is created, an asset is automatically compiled and attached to it (see [*Release Asset* workflow](.github/workflows/release.yml))
+Note: When creating a release, an asset is automatically compiled and attached to it (see [*Release Asset* workflow](.github/workflows/release.yml))

 ### Run Unit Tests

 `composer run test;`

-Note: When a push to `develop` branch, to `master` branch or to a pull request targeting one of this two branches is done, tests are automatically run (see [*PHP Composer* workflow](.github/workflows/php.yml))
+Note: When a push to `develop` branch, to `master` branch or to a pull request targeting one of this two branches is done, tests are automatically run (see [*PHP Composer* workflow](.github/workflows/tests.yml))

 ### Run Examples